naiymu/nhentai-konnichiwa/README.md

     - Vertical `default`
     - Horizontal

-- **Clear and stop downloads**: This probably needs a little explanation.
-The downloads are stored in the extension storage.
-Sometimes, if you reload a tab in between downloads, some files are not removed from the storage and the script tries to download them everytime a new tab in compatible sites is opened.
-You might need to click this if that happens.
-It's rare though.
+- **Open galleries in new tab**: Galleries are opened in new tab by default.
+You can turn this off if you want.
+But as a result, you will be prompted for confirmation if you click on a gallery link.

+- **Auto restart downloads**: Downlads are automatically restarted on page change by default.
+You can turn this off if you want.

+- **Cancel downloads**: You can choose to cancel ongoing downloads by clicking this.

 ## Suggestions
-While there are measures to continue downloads even after page switches/reloads, it is suggested to stay on the same page while a download is ongoing.
+Ongoing downloads will restart if you change the page.
+You can, of course, turn this off.
+It's still recommended to stay on the page while a download is ongoing.

 ## Supported sites
 - nhentai.net